kamrankhoxa/instagram-unfollow-inssist/README.md

 # Instagram Unfollow Script

 This script automates the process of unfollowing users on Instagram using Google Chrome.
 It is designed to be used with Tampermonkey.
+INSSIST Extension is require for New Script And Recommended! ([Extension](https://chromewebstore.google.com/detail/inssist-web-client-for-in/bcocdbombenodlegijagbhdjbifpiijp))

 ## Features